Chopped Brisket: The Best and Easy Sandwich Recipe

 Main Ingredients

-- 1 tbsp garlic powder (adds aromatic depth)
+- garlic powder adds aromatic depth

-- 1 tbsp onion powder (enhances savory complexity)
+- onion powder enhances savory complexity

-- 1 tsp cayenne pepper (optional heat element)
+- cayenne pepper optional heat element

 Optional Enhancement Ingredients

-- 2 cups beef broth (for wrapping phase)
+- beef broth for wrapping phase

-- 1/4 cup apple cider vinegar (tenderizing agent)
+- apple cider vinegar tenderizing agent

-- 2 tbsp brown sugar (balances the rub)
+- brown sugar balances the rub

-- Wood chips (hickory, oak, or apple for authentic smoke flavor)
+- Wood chips hickory, oak, or apple for authentic smoke flavor

 Time Breakdown